 Evening: Visit a ruin pub or a terrace bar in the evening, or go taste some Hungarian wine at one of the many wine bars in the city.

 If you’re like me, planning your Budapest trip is half the fun!
 I love having paper during my own trip planning process, so I thought I’d create a Budapest itinerary you can download and use during your trip planning and on your trip.

 Get a Free PDF of Our 2 Day Budapest Itinerary

 We’ve put together as much info as we can possibly think of in this Budapest itinerary, but there are no doubt some things we’ve missed, and we’ll update this section as we get questions!

 We have a detailed Best Areas to Stay in Budapest Guide, which is your best bet for finding Budapest’s coolest neighborhoods to explore.
 I’ve tried to summarize things a bit here if you don’t feel like clicking over :)

 - Stay in the Castle Hill area if you’re here for a quiet, romantic, or peaceful city break, or you don’t like being in the centre of things.
 Pest Buda Hotel and its sister hotel, Balthazar, are both highly-rated boutiques in this area.

 - Stay on or near Vaci Utca in the 5th District if you want to be in a traditional, upscale tourist area.
-Buddha Bar Hotel is an upscale boutique/design hotel in the area, and La Prima Fashion Hotel fits within the ‘affordable boutique’ category in a similar part of the city.
+La Prima Fashion Hotel fits within the ‘affordable boutique’ category in a similar part of the city.

 - Somewhere along Andrassy Ut., from Oktogon down to the river, is another great spot to stay, and is very central.
 Hotel Moments Budapest is a beautiful choice in this area.